JuliaGraphics/Gtk.jl/docs/src/manual/async.md

 It is possible to perform background computation without interfering with user interface responsiveness either using multithreading or using separate processes.
-Use of a separate process includes slightly more overhead but also enusres user interface responsiveness more robustly.
+Use of a separate process includes slightly more overhead but also ensures user interface responsiveness more robustly.

 Here is an example using [threads](https://docs.julialang.org/en/v1/manual/multi-threading/).